TeachThought

 Critical Thinking Questions: Analyzing Political Parties Directions: Read the information about each candidate.
 Discuss the questions below and fill in the graphic organizer in your notebook.
 Highlight which candidate's platform you prefer in each category.
 You must highlight one box per category.
 Political Experience:

-9. Tips for Thinking Critically about Political Beliefs
+8. Tips for Thinking Critically About Political Beliefs

-In my last post on politics , I recommended that people who value critical thinking should avoid party affiliations and take on a centrist role if they are to engage political debate, recognising ...
+In my last post on politics, I recommended that people who value critical thinking should avoid party affiliations and take on a centrist role if they are to engage political debate, recognizing ...

 12. Critical Thinking Questions